More TV shows depict abortion but few resemble real life

 MARTINEZ: Particularly because this is a taboo subject within Latino households.
 You know, there's a political divide.
 There's a generational divide.

 BLAIR: Jane's mother had Jane when she was 16.
 Jane's grandmother is a strict, devout Catholic.
 Jane assumes the only reason she's alive is because her grandmother would have forbidden her daughter to get an abortion.
-It turns out her grandmother did suggest her daughter have an abortion.
+Turns out her grandmother did suggest her daughter have an abortion.

 (SOUNDBITE OF TV SHOW, "JANE THE VIRGIN")